fusion809/openra-mods-builder/README.md

 `name`: is the name of the GitHub repository of the mod.

 `commit`: is the hash of the latest commit of the mod that builds and runs successfully on Linux.

+For examples on its usage see the mod-specific scripts in this repository, as they use `build_mod.sh`.

 Dependencies of these scripts
 ------------------------------